darnellhernandez/COMP3040A2/README.md

 #### HOW TO USE BASIC FEATURES IN MARKDOWN

-1. **LINES**.
-Lines can be use to separate text.
-A blank new line is used to separate text.
+1. **EMPTY LINES**.
+A empy new line is used to separate text.
 If there is no empty line in between, the texts will be beside each other.

 2. **HEADERS.** Headers are used to separate text and to show different sizes of text.
 The Number of " # " placed in front of the text will change the size and separation with 1 " # " being the largest.